sarahhenderson/Crafty-Social-Buttons/src/README.txt

 5. *Share buttons* displayed with post count bubbles next to them (twenty thirteen theme, arbenting icon set).

 == Changelog ==

+= 1.3.0 =
+* Added more detailed options for where share buttons should appear
+* Added action hooks to put share buttons on category, tag and archive pages
+* Added option to have share pages load in a popup
+* Fixed bug with format of company LinkedIn url (thanks to https://github.com/harancamatti)

 = 1.2.2 =
 * Changed font size of share buttons